datapunks/datapunks.github.io/index.md

 ## Pricing

 #### Setup
-We charge $3,000 to setup most small-team data-entry operations.
-Use the technology as soon as it's ready and pay monthly.
+Small-team data-entry setups start at $2,500.
+Use the technology as soon as it's ready and pay us monthly over a year.
 If you're not convinced it's the future, stop payment with no penalty.

 #### Upkeep
 DIY or let us handle it.
-We charge $125 monthly for 2 hours of IT time, free bug fixes, a response within 24 hours, and discounts on data-visualizations.
+Starting at $125 monthly, we offer 2 hours of IT time, free bug fixes, a response within 24 hours, and discounts on data-visualizations.

-#### Monthly Licences
+#### Licences
-If you're a registered non-profit with techsoup.org, monthly licences for Microsoft's tech are super affordable:
+If you're a registered non-profit with techsoup.org, monthly licences for Microsoft's tech are highly affordable:

-* $2.50 for Team Member (basic staff account)
+* $2.40 for a Team Member licence (basic staff account)
-* $35.00 for an Administrative licence (you'll just need one)
+* $35.00 for an Administrative licence (you'll only need one)
-* $3.00 for PowerBI Pro licence (optional - allows for easy sharing of interactive visualizations)
+* $3.00 for a PowerBI Pro licence (optional - allows for easy sharing of interactive visualizations)

-For a team of 8 expect around $60/month.
+For a team of 8, expect around $60/month in licencing costs.

 #### Visualization
 Data's more fun when it's seen.
-We'll make your rebellious internal or public-facing data visualizations for $60/hour, $40 if you use us for upkeep.
+We'll make your rebellious internal or public-facing visualizations for $60/hour, $40 if you use us for upkeep.

+Data visualizations are more than just report graphs. <a href="http://boylestreet.org/data" target="_blank" style="text-decoration:underline; color:#23eeec;">This live data-visualization project</a> we completed with Boyle Street Community Services is advocacy in action.

 <br>